Smin Bayan: Chinese invasion (1414–1415)

 The chronicle story has many issues.
 First, the Ming records do not say any of their expeditions in the 1410s reached the Burmese capital, or provide any of the details found in the Burmese chronicles.
 Furthermore, the chronicles do not explain why Minkhaung did not recall his main forces during the month-long siege; why he would risk the fate of his kingdom on the outcome of a duel in which his champion was a recent defector from Pegu; or why the Chinese command would agree to a duel if their army had already advanced to the Burmese capital.
 In any case, the story, according to Than Tun, lacks credibility and "historicity".
+(Note: (Than Tun 2011: 45): Both Bayan stories are too similar, and neither is credible; the second Bayan story is even less believable than the first.
+The "historicity"—Than Tun used the English word here—of both stories is highly questionable.)